dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

-# How to create a Photo and Video Playback Application (For Phantom 3 Professional and Inspire 1)
+# Creating a Photo and Video Playback Application

+*Note: This tutorial is only for Phantom 3 Professional and Inspire 1*

 <!-- toc -->